-Section IV.
-Deferral of Sanctions
+Section V. Deferral of Sanctions

-At the discretion of the Director of Student Conduct, the imposition of a sanction normally will be deferred during the duration of an appeal but may be imposed immediately after the hearing if:
+At the discretion of the Director of Student Conduct, the imposition of a sanction normally will be deferred until after a decision on a first-level appeal but may be imposed immediately after the hearing if:

 - 1. The Respondent has been found responsible for an act which resulted or foreseeably could have resulted in personal injury to another; - 2.
 The Respondent has been found to be in possession of a Weapon; - 3.
-The Respondent has been found responsible for the forgery or falsification of a University document; - 4.
+The Respondent has been found responsible for the forgery or falsification of a University document: - 4.
 The Respondent has committed an additional violation of this Code or has violated the terms of a previous conduct sanction; or - 5.
 The Respondent has admitted responsibility for a violation of this Code.